mpy-dev-ml/UmbraCore/UmbraCore_Refactoring_Plan.md

 #### 2.2 SecurityProtocolsCore

-This module defines security interfaces using only core types with no Foundation dependencies:
+This module defines security interfaces using only UmbraCoreTypes and Swift standard library:

 ```
 SecurityProtocolsCore/